Shians/Nextflow-docs/docs/Operators.md

 ```

 ### concat
+Use `concat` to chain channels together in a specific order, such as appending results or logs.

 - **Input:** Two or more channels emitting any type of item.
-- **Output:** A single channel emitting all items from the first channel, then all items from the next, and so on.
+- **Output:** A single channel emitting all items from the first channel, then all items from the next, and so
-- **Use case:** Chain channels together in a specific order, such as appending results or logs.
+on.
 ```groovy
 Channel
   .concat(Channel.of('a', 'b'), Channel.of('c', 'd'))